 - A system that no one is willing to support because it’s so piecemeal – it’s always the other manufacturer to blame!

-This is why we designed our kits – so you don’t have to worry about it, because all the components are matched already.
+This is why we designed our kits – so you don’t have to worry about this issue, because all the components are matched already.
 If you're looking to piecemeal the system because you can't afford it all at once, let us know and we can help, whether you put down a deposit or get third party finance.

 3. Improper system sizing

 If you’re new to off-grid solar, you might be looking at your power bill and trying to match that usage with solar panel output.
 But there are a few factors you need to consider before committing; such as sun hours, alternative energy sources, and power conservation.

 Lots of solar companies will quote a system based on allowing you to run everything you need even on the worst winter days, including high load items such as electric ovens or heating, resulting in an incredibly expensive and excessively large system.
 A simple change in your habits to conserve energy for just a few days, and switching high load usage to alternative energies such as LPG or woodburning can mean thousands of dollars in savings.

 To learn more about pricing and sizing a system, read our blog “Why Off Grid Solar Quotes are So High (and Why They Don’t Need to Be.)"